 One common method of visualizing a signal is in the time domain.
 This representation often plots the signal value (commonly a voltage or current that represents some other measurement, such as temperature or strain) as a function of time.
 Another useful signal representation is the frequency-domain view of the signal.
-This representation is typically based on a variation of the Fourier Transform and commonly plots the frequency or phase content of a signal as a function of frequency.
+This representation is typically based on a variation of the Fourier Transform and commonly plots the magnitude or phase content of a signal as a function of frequency.
 By examining the frequency-domain view of a signal, you derive information about your signal that might not be immediately apparent from an examination of the time-domain representation.

 Although frequency-domain representations such as the power spectrum of a signal often show useful information, the representations don’t show how the frequency content of a signal evolves over time.
 For this task, you can apply a type of Joint Time-Frequency Analysis (JTFA).

 2. Where does JTFA fit?

 To understand how JTFA and standard frequency-domain analysis differ, consider a chirp signal.
 As shown in Figure 1, chirp signals contain a single frequency component that shifts from low-to-high or high-to-low frequency as a function of time.

 Figure 1.
 The “direction” of a chirp signal (whether it goes from low-to-high (left) or high-to-low (right) frequency is easy to distinguish when you examine the time-domain representation of a signal.

 To study the information regarding the frequencies contained in a signal, you might apply a Fourier Transform and examine the signal’s power spectrum.
 However, with this technique, it is difficult to tell whether or not a signal's frequency contents evolve in time.
 Returning to our example, as you can see in Figure 2, the low-to-high frequency version of a chirp signal shows a power spectrum that is identical to its high-to-low frequency counterpart.